-Redevelopment of the East River Waterfront Esplanade and Piers, north of Battery Park and south of Pier 42, will revitalize Lower Manhattan communities and the East River Waterfront.
+Redevelopment of the East River Waterfront Esplanade and Piers, north of Battery Park and south of Pier 42, would revitalize Lower Manhattan communities and the East River Waterfront.
 The project will solve a number of issues in the area that hinder the realization of the East River Waterfront's full potential.
-Such issues include under-utilized spaces, like parking lots below the FDR and vacant piers, the absence of sidewalks, and the lack of amenities which dramatically decrease potential visitation to the site.
+Such issues include under-utilized spaces, like parking lots below the FDR and vacant piers, the absence of sidewalks, and the lack of amenities which dramatically decreases potential visitation to the site.
 The project fills in the missing esplanade in the Lower Manhattan Greenway between Old Slip and Peter Minuet Plaza.

-Once completed, the revitalized waterfront will be an approximately two-mile esplanade that includes a mix of open space, cultural and recreational uses, providing a link between the Financial District, Chinatown and the Lower East Side to the waterfront.
-As a result of this project, the water's edge can be experienced in new ways along the East River.
-Improvements to the esplanade harmonize traditional waterfront uses with new commercial, cultural and community programming and invigorate the area with a fresh, innovative design approach.
-The plan provides amenities for passive recreation.
-The existing bike and pedestrian paths have been improved, expanded, and realigned to provide for unencumbered movement without infringing upon other uses along the esplanade.
-The plan includes new pavilions underneath the FDR Viaduct and a variety of retail, cultural and/or community uses to complement the public open space experience.
-The plan calls for improvements to the FDR Viaduct by cladding the elevated roadway to reduce vehicular traffic noise from above and enhance the ambient lighting below.
-Several piers on the East River are being transformed into recreational spaces, where active water-related uses could be encouraged alongside passive recreational uses.
+Once constructed, the revitalized waterfront would be an approximately two-mile esplanade that includes a mix of open space, cultural and recreational uses, providing a link between the Financial District, Chinatown and the Lower East Side to the waterfront.
+As a result of this project, the water's edge will be experienced in new ways along the East River.
+Improvements to the esplanade are meant to harmonize traditional waterfront uses with new commercial, cultural and community programming and invigorate the area with a fresh, innovative design approach.
+The Plan provides amenities for passive recreation.
+The existing bike and pedestrian paths will be improved, expanded, and realigned to provide for unencumbered movement without infringing upon other uses along the esplanade.
+New pavilions are planned underneath the FDR Viaduct and may accommodate a variety of retail, cultural and/or community uses to complement the public open space experience.
+The Plan calls for improvements to the FDR Viaduct by cladding the elevated roadway to reduce vehicular traffic noise from above and enhance the ambient lighting below.
+Several piers on the East River will be transformed into recreational spaces, where active water-related uses would be encouraged alongside passive recreational uses.

-Funding for this project allows for the realization of the East River Waterfront study recommendations, including the further planning, design, environmental review and construction associated with the project.
+Funding for this project would allow for the realization of the East River Waterfront study recommendations, including the further planning, design, environmental review and construction associated with the project.

-Revitalization of the waterfront through the East River Waterfront Esplanade and Piers project seeks to provide public spaces for culture, recreation, and retail in underutilized and inaccessible/abandoned areas on the waterfront that will complete the greenway around Lower Manhattan and reconnect the residents, workers, and visitors to the City's world-class waterfront.
+Revitalization of the waterfront through the East River Esplanade and Piers project seeks to provide public spaces for culture, recreation, and retail in underutilized and inaccessible/abandoned areas on the waterfront that will complete the greenway around Lower Manhattan and reconnect the residents, workers, and visitors to the City's world-class waterfront.

-The project proposed revitalization of the area running along the East River Waterfront from Battery Park to south and Pier 36 to the north and South Street/FDR Drive to the east of in Lower Manhattan.
+The project proposes revitalization of the area running along the East River Waterfront from Battery Park to south and Pier 36 to the north and South Street/FDR Drive to the east of in Lower Manhattan.

-This project contributes to the overall revitalization of Lower Manhattan and benefits the residents, workers, and visitors to Lower Manhattan with its enhanced open space and various public facilities.
-The neighborhoods directly adjacent to the project include the Financial District, South Street Seaport, Chinatown and the Lower East Side, all of whom will be beneficially impacted by the project.
+This project will contribute to the overall revitalization of Lower Manhattan and will benefit the residents, workers, and visitors to Lower Manhattan with its enhanced open space and various public facilities.
+The neighborhoods directly adjacent to the project are the Financial District, South Street Seaport, Chinatown and the Lower East Side, all of whom will be beneficially impacted by the project.

-Activities related to the East River Waterfront Esplanade and Piers began in 2005, with full project completion expected by 2021.
+Activities related to the East River Waterfront Esplanade and Piers began in 2005, with full project completion expected by 2020.

-LMDC had allocated \$139,580,000 for the East River Waterfront Esplanade and Piers in this Partial Action Plan and another \$30,000,000 in Partial Action Plan S-2.
-An additional \$37,420,000 is allocated to other East River Waterfront activities (Access and Pier 42), \$28,420,000 in this Action Plan and \$9,000,000 in Partial Action Plan S-2.
+LMDC initially allocated \$139,580,000 for East River Waterfront Esplanade and Piers in this Partial Action Plan.
+An additional \$17 million was allocated to East River Waterfront activities in LMDC's Partial Action Plan S-2 (\$2 million for Pier 42 and \$15 million for this Esplanade and Piers project).
+In June 2016 this \$154,580,000 in funding was increased by another \$15 million through the 130 Liberty Settlement Funds allocation in Partial Action Plan S-2, bringing the total allocation to \$169,580,000.